MANOJ-M-01/Terraform-Module-AWS_VPC/README.md

 # Usage
-This module will be used in
+This module is used in

 https://github.com/MANOJ-M-01/Terraform-Project-Structure/tree/main/v3/envs/dev/vpc